kumare3/awsflyteplugins/README.md

-# flytek8ssparkplugin
+# awsflyteplugins
-An example of Flyte Backend plugin for Spark on Kubernetes.
-It uses the Spark Operator https://github.com/GoogleCloudPlatform/spark-on-k8s-operator to start Spark jobs in kubernetes.
+An example of Flyte Backend plugin for AWS SageMaker on Kubernetes.
+It uses the Amazon SageMaker operator for Kubernetes https://github.com/aws/amazon-sagemaker-operator-for-k8s to start SageMaker jobs in kubernetes.

-- common/proto/spark.proto specifies the custom information that is needed to execute besides the TaskTemplate
+- common/proto/sagemaker.proto specifies the custom information that is needed to execute besides the TaskTemplate
-- go/plugin/spark.go contains the backend plugin code that uses "Flyteplugins - plugin machinery"
+- go/sagemaker/plugin.go contains the backend plugin code that uses "Flyteplugins - plugin machinery"
-- flytek8ssparkplugin/sdk/..py contain the flytekit extensions that users can use to easily write a Flyte task that is executed on Spark
+- flytesagemakerplugin/sdk/..py contain the flytekit extensions that users can use to easily write a Flyte task that is executed on

 This example provides a canonical example to write backend plugins.
 Refer to the docs for more details.